All applications must be made through our online system. Apply now.

 A candidate statement of academic purpose should discuss your academic and career objectives in a concise, sharply focused, and well-crafted essay.
 This statement must be completed online as part of the Online Graduate Student Application.
 Admissions committees are particularly interested in this statement, so it is considered a vital part of your application.
 Therefore, you should be as specific as possible in discussing your academic objectives and research interest.
 There is a 2,500-word limit for the statement of purpose on our online application.
 The 2,500-word limit is division-wide.
 Please check the website of the program to which you are applying for more specific guidance.

-Programs requiring a writing sample are: Anthropology, Conceptual and Historical Studies of Science, Economics, History, Comparative Human Development, Committee on International Relations, Latin American & Caribbean Studies, Middle Eastern Studies, Political Science, Committee on Social Thought, and Sociology.
+Programs requiring a writing sample are: Anthropology, Conceptual and Historical Studies of Science, Economics, History, Comparative Human Development, Committee on International Relations, Middle Eastern Studies, Political Science, Committee on Social Thought, and Sociology.

 Writing samples are not required for the Master of Arts Program in the Social Sciences (MAPSS) or for the Master of Arts in Computational Social Science but are strongly encouraged for both.